etheralpha/project-sunshine/README.md

 1. Add an entry to `data/metrics.yml` using the template provided and using previous entries as examples.
 1. Create a Netlify function in `_netlify/functions/` using existing files as an example.
 	- The function name **MUST** be the same as the data source name.
-If another metric is already using that name, append a dash followed by a sequential integer.
-For example, if `blockprint` is your data source and being used already, name the data source and Netlify function file `blockprint-1.js` (then `blockprint-2.js`, etc).
-For the select dropdown, the data source name is split at the dash and only the first item is presented to the user.
+The naming convention is the name of the data provider, followed by a dash followed, followed by the metric `id`.
+For example, if `blockprint` is the data provider or a metric with `id: archival-nodes`, you would name the data source `blockprint-archival-nodes` and Netlify function file `blockprint-archival-nodes.js`.
 	- Include an example of the response output.
 	- Maintain the 12hr cache for the function
 	- The value returned from function must be the final metric value used to update the dashboard.